petebaker/r-makefile-definitions/README.md

 =======

 Definitions in 'common.mk' have been developed and tested on linux and tested on windows.
 Some tweaking may be required.

+Once you have a Makefile which includes common.mk you can type 'make help' at the command prompt for further information.